goodhamgupta/pyminikvstore/README.md

 Implementation of a robust and production-level KV store.
 This is a direct copy of the screencast by George Hotz which can be found [here](https://www.youtube.com/watch?v=cAFjZ1gXBxc).

+This implementation will store KV pairs.
+It is like nginx has but with filenames as MD5 hash and the real key present in the xattr of the file.

 ## Implementation

 - It will ahve two endpoints: